quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ### Key Update for QUIC Multipath {#multipath-key-update}

-The Key Phase bit update process for QUIC version 1 is specified in {{Section 6 of RFC9001}}.
+The Key Phase bit update process for QUIC version 1 is specified in {{Section 6 of QUIC-TLS}}.
 The general principles of key update are not changed in this specification.
 Following QUIC version 1, the Key Phase bit is used to indicate which packet protection keys are used to protect the packet.
 The Key Phase bit is